Welcome to the Berry Forum

 The Forum is open to all ratepayers and residents of the Berry region, who are members automatically.
 We do not require membership fees.
 Visitors from outside our CCB are welcome, but they do not have voting rights.

-Ian Hendry (Chair), Stuart Coughlan (Secretary), Laurie Watson (Treasurer), Mary Beare (Minutes Secretary), Geoff Armstrong, Judith Ball, Robyn Baxendale, David Brawn, Garry Broadbridge, Heather Macdonald, Gail Paton, Emanuele Rattazzi, Cassandra Harris, John Jeston, Peter Saul, David Carter.
+Ian Hendry (Chair), Stuart Coughlan (Secretary), Laurie Watson (Treasurer), Mary Beare (Minutes Secretary), Robyn Baxendale, Judith Ball, David Brawn, Gail Paton, Emanuele Rattazzi, Cassandra Harris, John Jeston, Peter Saul, David Carter.

 To provide a communication link and understanding of the decision making processes of Council and other agencies.

 To facilitate discussion on issues of concern within the community and exchange ideas, independent of any interest group,

 To represent to Council the Berry community’s consensus view on any given matter, including that of local groups, and to assist other views in being heard.